Zerraa/tenacity-tera/content/en/articles/2022-06-15-last-quest-ktera.md

-    Shiozu and Paesyn would be so grateful if they knew you came.
+    Zolyn and Paesyn would be so grateful if they knew you came.
     I will remember you for the rest of my life.
     I wish you peace everywhere.